enowkelvin/enowkelvin.github.io/README.md

  2. Why would casual riders buy Cyclistic annual memberships?
  3. How can Cyclistic use digital media to influence casual riders to become members

-The first thing i did was to install and load the packages needed install.packages("tidyverse") install.packages("lubridate") install.packages("ggplot2") install.packages("dplyr") install.packages("janitor") install.packages("skimr")
+The first thing i did was to install and load the packages needed. install.packages("tidyverse"), install.packages("lubridate"), install.packages("ggplot2"), install.packages("dplyr"), install.packages("janitor"), install.packages("skimr").

-library(lubridate)
+library(lubridate),
-library(ggplot2)
+library(ggplot2),
-library(dplyr)
+library(dplyr),
 library(janitor)
-library(skimr)
+library(skimr),
-library(tidyverse)
+library(tidyverse),
-library(conflicted) Use the conflicted package to manage conflicts
+library(conflicted). ###Use the conflicted package to manage conflicts.

-##STEP 1: COLLECT DATA
+##STEP 1: COLLECT DATA.
-Upload Divvy datasets (csv files) into my R studio q1_2019 <- read_csv("Divvy_Trips_2019_Q1.csv") q1_2020 <- read_csv("Divvy_Trips_2020_Q1.csv")
+Upload Divvy datasets (csv files) into my R studio. q1_2019 <- read_csv("Divvy_Trips_2019_Q1.csv"). q1_2020 <- read_csv("Divvy_Trips_2020_Q1.csv").

 ##STEP 2: WRANGLE DATA AND COMBINE INTO A SINGLE FILE.
-Compare column names each of the files
+Compare column names each of the files.
-*While the names don't have to be in the same order, they DO need to match perfectly before we can use a command to join them into one file colnames(q1_2019) colnames(q1_2020)
+While the names don't have to be in the same order, they DO need to match perfectly before we can use a command to join them into one file colnames(q1_2019) colnames(q1_2020)
-* Rename columns to make them consistent with q1_2020 (as this will be the supposed going-forward table design for Divvy)
+* Rename columns to make them consistent with q1_2020 (as this will be the supposed going-forward table design for Divvy).

 (q1_2019<- rename(q1_2019,
                 ride_id=trip_id,